 - Fully charge the battery before installation.
-NOTICE: When installing the battery, be sure the key is turned to "OFF", then connect the positive lead before connecting the negative lead.
-[ECA16841] - After installation, make sure that the battery leads are properly connected to the battery terminals.
+NOTICE: When installing the battery, be sure to turn the main switch off, then connect the positive lead before connecting the negative lead.
+[ECA16842] - After installation, make sure that the battery leads are properly connected to the battery terminals.

 Always keep the battery charged.
 Storing a discharged battery can cause permanent battery damage.

 Replacing the fuses

-- Main fuse - 2.
-Sub fuse
+- 1. Main fuse

+- 2. Sub fuse

+- 3. Answer back fuse

 The fuse holder is located under the seat.
-(See page 4-12.)
+(See page 4-16.)